yamanidev/mohamedyamani.com/README.md

 - [ ] Improve SEO image previews.
 Check [opengraph](https://www.opengraph.xyz/) for this.
 - [ ] Migrate the project to pnpm.
 - [ ] Add a 404 page.
-- [ ] Add canonical links to articles, since they were posted elsewhere initially.

 ## Credits